anovio1/message-pack-parser/docs/developer_aggregator_guide.md

 ## 1. Overview & Architectural Role

-The `src/message_pack_parser/core/aggregator.py` module is the analytical orchestration engine of the parser.
+The `src/tubuin_processor/core/aggregator.py` module is the analytical orchestration engine of the processor.
 Its core responsibility is **not** to contain complex statistical logic itself, but to **manage and execute a registry of independent, statistical functions.**

 It is executed in **Step 6** of the pipeline and adheres to a strict API contract: